 C2.1.8.7.
 Follow-Up.
 The SCO chief should encourage visiting U.S. contractors to debrief the SCO chief and other relevant members of the mission staff on their experiences in country.
 The SCO chief responds to follow-up inquiries from industry representatives with respect to any reactions from host country officials or subsequent marketing efforts by foreign competitors.
 The SCO chief alerts embassy staff to observe reactions of the host country officials on U.S. defense industry marketing efforts.
 As appropriate, the SCO chief can pass these reactions to the U.S. industry representatives.

 C2.1.8.8.
 Exceptional Circumstances.
-If the SCO believes that the marketing efforts do not coincide with overall U.S. defense interests or have potential for damaging U.S. credibility and relations with the country, the SCO should relay these concerns, along with a request for guidance, to the MILDEP and DSCA (IOPS/REX) Country Portfolio Director (CPD).
+If the SCO believes that the marketing efforts do not coincide with overall U.S. defense interests or have potential for damaging U.S. credibility and relations with the country, the SCO should relay these concerns, along with a request for guidance, to the MILDEP and DSCA (IOPS/REX) CPD.

 C2.1.9.
 Security.